What is Software Deployment? Definition, Scope, and Best Practices

 • Web-Based Applications - Software applications that run on a web browser.
 Effective deployment is critical to ensure that these applications are accessible and functioning correctly on different browsers and platforms.

-Software deployment methods
+Software deployment methods and strategies

 The software deployment process